 A nurse, midwife, or nursing associate can submit a VR application to us at any time during the Fitness to Practise process, including during a substantive (final) hearing.

 However, our Registrar (or one of our Assistant Registrars, who also make VR decisions on the Registrar’s behalf) won’t consider applications for VR before our investigation is complete, and our case examiners have considered the case and decided there’s a case to answer.
-This is because we think the Registrar should only make VR decisions once we’ve fully explored and investigated the regulatory concerns, and the case examiners have decided to send those concerns to the Fitness to Practise Committee.
-If someone sends us an application to be removed from the register before the case examiners have considered their case, we may invite them to send us another application if the case examiners do decide there’s a case to answer, and refer the concerns on to the Fitness to Practise Committee.
+This is because we think the Registrar should only make VR decisions once we’ve fully explored and investigated the regulatory concerns and are satisfied we understand the full extent and seriousness of these.
+If someone sends us an application to be removed from the register before the case examiners have considered their case, we may invite them to send us another application if the case examiners do decide there’s a case to answer.

 There’s no limit on the number of times that a nurse, midwife or nursing associate can apply for VR, but if refused it’s unlikely that a new application for VR will be granted unless there’s been an obvious and relevant change in circumstances.
 Nurses, midwives and nursing associates who send in a new applications because they’re disappointed with the original outcome will need to explain what that change is.